leegavin/cpinstall/README.md

 Failed to make a client connection to queue manager 'QMSINGLE' using hostname 'qmsingle-ibm-mq.mq.svc' on port '443': MQCC=2; MQRC=2538.

-service and 1414 with SSL optional on SYSTEM.DEF.SVRCONN - YES !!!!!!!!
+**service and 1414 with SSL optional on SYSTEM.DEF.SVRCONN - for MQEndpoint policy **

+**hl7qmgr**
+add ini and mqsc
+add tls
+add supplmental group

+SYSTEM.DEF.SVRCONN  = mqm mcauser and tls optional

+*add nodeport on ace deploy*
+create hl7